trungtran-msft/Upgrading-Extensions-to-Angular-11/README.md

 # Preliminary steps

-0. Install the latest version of Windows Admin Center in dev mode ('msiexec /i WindowsAdminCenter<version>.msi DEV_MODE=1') with the upgraded shell.
+0. Install the latest version of Windows Admin Center in dev mode (`msiexec /i WindowsAdminCenter<version>.msi DEV_MODE=1`) with the upgraded shell.
 Please reach out to your Microsoft contact if this has not been provided to you.
 1. Create a `features/ng11` branch in the repo.
 [Recommended]
 2. Update `version.json` version to `(N+1).0.0`.
 [Recommended]
 3. In a Powershell console, make sure to switch to the respective Node version ([Working with two branches of shell](./Working-with-two-branches-of-shell.md) - At time of writing `nvm use 12.18.3`).
 Close the terminal for this change to take effect.